ocapn/ocapn/draft-specifications/CapTP Specification.md

 a [Third Party Handoff](#third-party-handoffs).

-**Important**: It is possible that while waiting for a response to the [`op:flush`](#opflush) message the Shortener sent to the Holder, the Shortener becomes aware of a yet-shorter promise by receiving its own [`op:flush`](#opflush) message.
-In that case the Shortener MUST wait until it receives the yet-shorter promise and then pass *that* promise to the original Holder rather than the promise it originally intended to.
+**Important**: It is possible that while waiting for a response to the [`op:flush`](#opflush) message the Shortener sent to the Holder, the Shortener becomes aware of a yet-shorter promise on a second Shortener by receiving its own [`op:flush`](#opflush) message.
+In that case the first Shortener MUST continue to forward any messages from the Holder to the second Shortener until the first Shortener receives the flush response from the Holder.
+Upon receiving the flush response from the Holder, the first Shortener MUST pass the reference to the next Shortener, even if it has access to an even shorter promise.

+While the first Shortener still forwards messages from the Holder to the second Shortener during flushing, the first Shortener MUST still prevent any other messages from being sent through to the second Shortener.

 ## Promise shortening from the Holder's perspective